When it comes to property investment you’ll often hear two conflicting philosophies advocated.

 Not only do these locations offer lower capital growth, but they also offer the prospect of lower rental growth.

-So while in the early years of the investment yield, (the rental return as a percentage of the value of your property) may be high, it will be hard to increase the rent in the location where many of these properties are located.
+Note: While in the early years of the investment yield (the rental return as a percentage of the value of your property) may be high, it will be hard to increase the rent in the location where many of these properties are located.

 You see… there are two types of tenants:

-- Tenants who can’t afford to buy their own home.
+- Tenants who can’t afford to buy their own homes.